juliendorra/vector-monitor/README.md

 *   Real-time vector drawing on an HTML canvas.
 *   PeerJS integration for P2P communication.
+*   Sender UI with:
-*   Configurable PeerJS ID for the monitor via URL parameters.
+    *   NanoID generation for unique monitor PeerJS IDs.
+    *   Button to directly open a configured monitor window.
+    *   Local browser storage for remembering the last used Target Monitor Peer ID.
-*   Example sender application that supports raw DVG assembly
+    *   CodeMirror editor for DVG assembly input with custom syntax highlighting.
+    *   Cmd/Ctrl+Enter shortcut to send programs from the editor.
+    *   A selector for loading example DVG scripts.
+    *   Option to suggest a "Desired Display VPS" (Vectors Per Second) to the monitor.
-*   Displays received DVG program code in a text area on the monitor page.
+*   Monitor displays received DVG program code in its own UI.
+*   Monitor dynamically adjusts drawing speed (`maxOps`) based on program length and received VPS metadata to improve CRT effect for varying program sizes.
 *   Simulated phosphor glow and decay effects.
 *   Support for programmatic DVG commands including loops and subroutines for persistent/dynamic displays.